Please email referrals to admin@engagingminds.com.au

 Ms Michaela Magann

-Psychologist (BPsychSc Hons; MPsych Clinical)
+Clinical Psychologist (BPsychSc Hons; MPsych Clinical)

 Michaela is an understanding, and compassionate practitioner who has experience providing psychological support across the lifespan for individuals from a range of backgrounds.